How to Become a Grief Coach: The Complete Guide for 2026

 Healing Through Grief & Loss by The Happy Healing Shop

-This 8-week self-paced course is a free holistic program hosted on Udemy.
-It provides a holistic structure that uses psychology and metaphysical principles to achieve healing and transformation from grief & loss.
-You will learn the tools and practices needed to offer your clients a safe, healing haven.
+This 8-week self-paced course is a free program hosted on Udemy.
+It blends psychology and metaphysical principles to support healing from grief and loss, and gives you tools and practices to offer your clients a safe, supportive experience.

 Grief Coaching Course by The Institute for Life Coach Training